wtk-dev/scalewize-website/LIBRECHAT_SCALING_STRATEGY.md

-# LibreChat Scaling Strategy for ScaleWize AI
+# LibreChat Scaling Strategy for Henly AI

 ## Executive Summary

-This document outlines the recommended scaling strategy for LibreChat integration in the ScaleWize AI platform, addressing multi-tenant architecture, client onboarding, and enterprise scaling considerations.
+This document outlines the recommended scaling strategy for LibreChat integration in the Henly AI platform, addressing multi-tenant architecture, client onboarding, and enterprise scaling considerations.

 ## Current Architecture Assessment